 Don't just block spam — report it!

 Blocking spam numbers is a great way to earn some peace, but don't forget that when you get a spam text, you can report it directly in the Messages app.
-I highly encourage reporting any numbers — in addition to blocking — so these scammers have a much harder time doing their unsavory deeds.
+I highly encourage reporting any spam numbers, as well as blocking them.
+That way these scammers have a much harder time carrying out their unsavory deeds.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.